arvindseshan/Magic-Axolotl-Academy/readme.txt

 Game Shortcuts:
-when in main menu, press s to start game press r to reset press f to collect data for training gestures (default set to "u", but can be changed in the code by changing app.gestureToTrain in addStarted) during the game, press p to pause and s to step press g to end game press w to enable and disable wall manipulation and click with mouse to add/remove walls
+when in main menu, press s to start game press r to reset press f to collect data for training gestures (default set to "u", but can be changed in the code by changing app.gestureToTrain in appStarted) during the game, press p to pause and s to step press g to end game press w to enable and disable wall manipulation and click with mouse to add/remove walls